Core Practice

 Shareholders & Investment Agreements

-Negotiation and drafting of shareholders agreements, investment documentation, term sheets, and ancillary transaction documents protecting stakeholder interests.
+The best partnerships have the clearest agreements.
+We draft and negotiate shareholders agreements, investment documentation, term sheets, and ancillary transaction documents that anticipate disputes before they arise.

 Commercial Contracts